Save Design - Getting Started Guide

 , then click the Generate scripts button. -

-- An SD root class with the
+- An SD root class annotated with

 SaveDesignRoot

-attribute - A
+- A

 SaveDesignConfig